Cookie Policy

 Ancient Trade Networks

-1. Analyze how regional networks of exchange came into existence and how they became larger and more interconnected over time.
+1. Analyze how regional networks of exchange emerged and expanded over time.

 2. Evaluate how the sharing of goods and ideas such as metals and iron-making skills transformed societies.

-4. Use your claim-making skills to evaluate the expanding networks of this era and make evidence-backed claims.
+3. Use claim-testing skills to make an argument about the expanding networks of this era.

 STEP 2